MicrosoftDocs/sql-docs/docs/advanced-analytics/install/sql-machine-learning-services-windows-install.md

 ::: moniker range=">=sql-server-ver15||=sqlallproducts-allversions"
 > [!NOTE]
-> Machine Learning Services is installed by default on SQL Server Big Data Clusters.
-You don't need to follow the steps in this article if you use a Big Data Cluster.
+> Machine Learning Services is installed by default on **SQL Server Big Data Clusters**.
+You don't need to follow the steps in this article if you use a **Big Data Cluster**.
 For more information, see [Use Machine Learning Services (Python and R) on Big Data Clusters](../../big-data-cluster/machine-learning-services.md).
 ::: moniker-end

 > [!IMPORTANT]